ClubObsidian/StaffDocuments/SERVERRULES.md

 ### 9. No distributing other player's personal information.

-### 10. No impersonating staff, this includes statements such as "hey guys I'm staff" and "do this because I am staff".
+### 10. No impersonating staff.

-This can also include things such as changing your /nick to a staff member's or making a tag that is a staff member's In Game Name or in game Nickname.
+This can includes but not limited to, claiming you are staff, changing your nickname, ingame-name to a staff member's or making a tag that is a staff member's name.

 ## Other ingame behavior